Computation by infinite descent made explicit: Proof system

 We now give the rules of our proof system.
 First we include two axioms, one for $\top$ and an identity axiom for each formula $A$:

 Remaining rules of our proof system are displayed in Figures \ref{f:proof-rules} and $\ref{f:struct-rules}$.

-In the rules ($\mu_L$) and ($\nu_R$), the variable $b$ is subject to the standard eigenvariable condition, i.e. it may not occur free in the conclusion.
+In the rules ($\mu_L$) and ($\nu_R$), the variable $b$ is subject to the condition that it must be fresh, i.e. it may not occur in the conclusion, and likewise for the rules ($\exists_L$) and ($\forall_R$).
 The cut rule is formulated in the version that is sometimes called ``multicut'', allowing several cut formulas at once.
 This is quite common and convenient when working with non-wellfounded proofs.

 A \emph{derivation} is a (possibly infinite) tree in which vertices are appropriately labelled by sequents and proof rules.
 Note that since there is no weakening rule for constraints, an infinite branch $u_0,u_1,u_2,\hdots$ induces an infinite sequence $\cns_0,\cns_1,\cns_2,\hdots$ of constraints such that $\cns_i$ embeds into $\cns_j$ for $i < j$.
 We say that the inequality $\alpha < \beta$ \emph{eventually holds} on the branch if there is some $i$ for which $\cns_i \Vdash \alpha < \beta$. \begin{defi} A derivation is said to be \emph{valid} if, for every infinite branch $B$, there is an infinite sequence $a_0,a_1,a_2,\hdots$ of ordinal variables such that for each $i$, the inequality $a_{i+1} < a_i$ eventually holds on $B$.
 We refer to such a sequence as an infinite descending chain of ordinal variables.
 Valid derivations will also be called \emph{proofs}. \end{defi} Note the restriction to ordinal variables here; of course, we do not want to count the infinite chain $\infty > \infty > \infty \dotsm$ as an infinite descending chain, since that would trivialize the validity condition.